Numerical analysis for the interaction of mean curvature flow and diffusion on closed surfaces: Introduction

 In Theorem~\ref{theorem:semi-discrete error estimates}, we state and prove optimal-order time-uniform $H^1$ norm error estimates for the spatial semi-discre\-ti\-sation, with finite elements of degree at least $2$, in all variables of Problem~\ref{P1}, over time intervals on which the solution remain sufficiently regular.
 This excludes the formation of singularities, but not self-intersections.
 We expect that an analogous proof would suffice for the other system Problem~\ref{P2} but due to length this is not presented here.
 The convergence proof separates the questions of consistency and stability.
 Stability is proved via \emph{energy estimates}, testing with the errors and also with their time derivatives.
 Similarly to previous works, the energy estimates are performed in the matrix--vector formulation, and they use technical lemmas comparing different quantities on different surfaces, cf.~\cite{KLLP2017,MCF}.
 Due to the non-linear structure of the evolution equations in the coupled system we will also need similar but new lemmas estimating differences of solution-dependent matrices, cf.~\cite{MCF_generalised}.
 A key issue in the stability proof is to establish a $W^{1,\infty}$ norm error bounds for all variables.
 These are obtained from the time-uniform $H^1$ norm error estimates via an inverse inequality.

-In \cite[Chapter~5]{diss_Buerger} B\"urger proved qualitative properties for the continuous coupled flow \eqref{eq:MCF diff - gradient flow} with energy \eqref{eq:surface energy functional - intro}, for example the preservation of mean convexity, the possible loss of convexity, a weak maximum principle for the diffusion equation, the decay of energy, and the existence of self-intersections.
-Many of these properties are shown to be preserved by the evolving surface finite element semi-discretisation, and all of them are illustrated numerically.
+In \cite[Chapter~5]{diss_Buerger} B\"urger proved qualitative properties for the continuous coupled flow \eqref{eq:MCF diff - gradient flow} with energy \eqref{eq:surface energy functional - intro}, for example the preservation of mean convexity, the possible loss of convexity, \blueon the existence of \blueoff a weak maximum principle for the diffusion equation, the decay of energy, and the existence of self-intersections. \blueon These properties are enjoyed by our evolving surface finite element method as illustrated in the numerical simulations in Section~\ref{section:numerics}.\blueoff